NASSCOM-Capgemini-Hackathon/AQI-Heatwave-Forecaster-Application/README.md

 # Backend for AQI-Heatwave-Forecaster

->Basic Flask application to make model prediction of AQI and Heatwaves for the Tier-2 cites in Telangana.
+>Basic Flask application to make model prediction of AQI and Heatwaves for the Tier-2 cites in Telangana with various endpoints as mentioned below.

 <br>